nvakiet/Redis_BigData/README.md

-# Redis - Big Data
-Ho Chi Minh University of Science - Computer Science - K19 - Introduction to Big Data
+##### Ho Chi Minh University of Science - Computer Science - K19 - Introduction to Big Data
-Project: Research about Redis and make a program to demonstrate a use-case of Redis
+##### Project: Research about Redis and make a program to demonstrate a use-case of Redis
 Group name: KKAP
 Members:
 - Ngô Văn Anh Kiệt